spatialthoughts/qgis-tutorials/el/_sources/docs/3/colorized_river_basin_map.rst.txt

   .. image:: /static/3/colorized_river_basin_map/images/15.png
     :align: center

 16. In the :guilabel:`Save project to GeoPackage` dialog, click the :guilabel:`...` button next to :guilabel:`Connection` and browse to the existing ``data.gpkg`` file.
-Enter the name ``river_basin_map`` as the :guilabel:`Project` name.
+Enter the name ``rivers_basin_map`` as the :guilabel:`Project` name.
 Click :guilabel:`OK`.

   .. image:: /static/3/colorized_river_basin_map/images/16.png
     :align: center

 17. Once saved, you can expand the ``data.gpkg`` in the :guilabel:`Browser` panel and see that the QGIS project is now saved inside the GeoPackage.
-Users of this geopackage can now open the project directly from the GeoPackage.
+Users of this GeoPackage can now open the project directly from the GeoPackage.

   .. image:: /static/3/colorized_river_basin_map/images/17.png
     :align: center